A1 Team France

-A1 Team France is the French team of A1 Grand Prix, an international racing series.
+A1 Team France was the French team of A1 Grand Prix, an international racing series.
 The team were the A1 Grand Prix champions for the inaugural season, 2005-06.

 Management

-A1 Team France's owner is Jean-Paul Driot.
+A1 Team France's owner was Jean-Paul Driot.
 The team was previously managed by Driot's racing team Driot Associates Motor Sport (DAMS) since the series debut, but has switched to Connor Racing for the 2008–09 season.